the seduction

 data[i] holds the value. next[i] tells you the index of the next element. prev[i] tells you the previous.

-this is called an implicit linked list or array-backed linked list. john carmack used variants of this in quake's entity system. redis uses it for LRU eviction. the linux kernel's hlist is a cousin. it's real, it's battle-tested, and it's everywhere heap fragmentation is terrifying.
+this is called a static linked list (the textbook name; you'll also see "cursor implementation") or an array-backed linked list. john carmack used variants of this in quake's entity system. the linux kernel's hlist is a cousin. it's real, it's battle-tested, and it's everywhere heap fragmentation is terrifying.

 and sometimes it's exactly right.